app-generator/admin-dashboards/README.md

 ## What is a [dashboard](https://en.wikipedia.org/wiki/Dashboard_(business))

 A **dashboard** is a set of pages that are easy to read and offer information to the user in real-time regarding his business.
 A dashboard usually consists of graphical representations of the current status and trends within an organization.
-Having a well-designed dashboard will give you the possibility to act and make informed decisions based on the data that your business provides - *definition provided by [Creative-Tim - Free Dashboard Templates](https://www.creative-tim.com/blog/web-design/free-dashboard-templates/?ref=appseed)*.
+Having a well-designed dashboard will give you the possibility to act and make informed decisions based on the data that your business provides.

 <br />

 ### Latest Product - [Django Datta Able](https://appseed.us/admin-dashboards/django-dashboard-dattaable?ref=gh)
 ---

-Black Dashboard is a beautiful Bootstrap 4 Admin Dashboard with a huge number of components built to fit together and look amazing.
-If you are looking for a tool to manage and visualize data about your business, this dashboard is the thing for you.
-It combines colors that are easy on the eye, spacious cards, beautiful typography, and graphics.
-Black Dashboard comes packed with all plugins that you might need inside a project and documentation on how to get started.
-It is light and easy to use, and also very powerful.
+**Datta Able** Bootstrap Lite is the most stylised Bootstrap 4 Lite Admin Template, around all other Lite/Free admin templates in the market.
+It comes with high feature-rich pages and components with fully developer-centric code.
+Before developing Datta Able our key points were performance and design.
+While developing we have gone through various testing & code optimization process, for making this performance and design-centric backend application.

 - [Django Datta Able](https://appseed.us/admin-dashboards/django-dashboard-dattaable) - Product page
 - [Django Datta Able - Demo](https://django-dashboard-dattaable.appseed.us/) - LIVE Deployment